 Liability.
-Even though in most P3 projects, the public entity shifts the construction and project delivery risk, as well as long-term operations and maintenance obligations, to the private developer, there are still inherent risks for the public sector.
+Even though, in most P3 projects, the public entity shifts the construction and project delivery risk, as well as long-term operations and maintenance obligations, to the private developer, there are still inherent risks for the public sector.

 P3 projects tend to be long-term endeavors with various liability issues arising at different stages of the contract.
-Two particular areas are often identified as the primary financial risks within the contract12:
+Two particular financial areas are often identified as primary financial risks within the contract:11

-- The direct payments to the developer/concessionaire such as availability payments or milestone payments; and - Contingent liabilities, such as payments for termination events or relief/compensation events, which may reflect risk allocation between the public entity and the developer.
+- The direct payments to the developer/concessionaire such as availability payments or milestone payments; and - Contingent liabilities, such as payments for termination events or compensation events, which may reflect risk allocation between the public entity and the developer.

-Understanding, negotiating, and being prepared to address these liabilities in a P3 agreement are critical for public entities.
+Understanding, negotiating, and being prepared to address these liabilities in a P3 agreement is critical for public entities.
 Appropriate project management plays a significant role in ensuring that these liabilities are properly managed.
-Otherwise, change order or relief/compensation event mechanisms can be abused, or performance and compliance regimes can fail to have their intended effect.
+Otherwise, change-order or compensation-event mechanisms can be abused, or performance and compliance regimes can fail to have their intended effect.
 Identifying these contingent liabilities and planning for them will help the public entity evaluate the merits of a P3 structure.

 Risk Allocation.
 Project risk allocation is another factor often cited by public entities as a reason for pursuing a P3 structure.
 Risks such as construction and project delivery, environmental contamination, and compliance with FAA regulatory requirements can be transferred - but only up to a point, and only effectively where future contract administration considerations are paired with a detailed understanding of the project's unique challenges (beyond what precedent might suggest in terms of risk allocation).
 Developers often resist accepting certain risks (especially environmental risks) without considerable economic compensation.
 A public entity needs to be rigorous in evaluating what risks it wants to allocate and why, and in assessing the economic impact of shifting risks to the developer.
-In addition, developers are likely to price the perceived quality of the public entity's expected oversight of the project into the transaction.
-Those public entities with a robust project management capability often find that costs are substantially lower than for those agencies who are unprepared to comprehensively oversee a complex project.
-Such preparations can help the public entity in successfully deriving the best value possible from its decisions with respect to transferring risk.
+Such preparations can help the public entity in successfully transferring risk.